shantimorrell/cs361-microservice/README.md

 # cs361-microservice

+TO RUN MICROSERVICE

+Type the following into the terminal where the code file is located: python3 calculate_goals.py

+To stop the microservice, type control c.

 HOW TO REQUEST DATA

 Request data by accessing the file "calculate_goals.txt" and writing to the file "run" followed by the user's maintenance calories and the user's goal calories.
 It should follow the format: